 When that chapter closed I decided to write a book about gun control and make it a primer for African Americans interested in the gun culture.
 With the help of friends, we created the website, Black Man with a Gun debuted in 2000, in the age of America Online 1.0.
 It was a big site for the time, taking a few minutes to load.

 The Black Man with a Gun book was a homage to the only other book of its kind written by Robert F. Johnson, “Negroes With Guns”; published in 1968.

 A few days before 9/11 I became a licensed Christian minister.
 A few years later a pastor of a small church in Washington, DC.
 Being an evangelist of gun rights and Christianity seemed in contrast but they weren’t.
-Anyone that has been trained as I have to actively protect life against all types of threats, to be also concerned with the spiritual wellbeing of others was the final part of the pie.
+Anyone that has been trained as I have to actively protect life against all types of threats, to be also concerned with the spiritual wellbeing of others.

-After discovering podcasting in 2007, I created the Urban Shooter Podcast now called the Black Man with a Gun Show to be able to reach people I have met as an activist and encourage them to stay in the fight for freedom.
+I got into podcasting in 2007 to connect with all the people I had met during my travels as a gun rights advocate and cheer on those that were coming behind me.
+Podcasting was new, as was social media.
+After discovering it in 2007, I created the Urban Shooter Podcast now called the Black Man with a Gun Show.
 I use my podcast to inspire, entertain and share parts of history that few have heard.

 I’ve been active in the podcasting space.
 I’ve spoken at Blogworld, New Media Expo, DC Podfest, Podfest Multi-Media Expo, and Podcast Movement.
 In 2019, I got a chance to emcee Podfest in Orlando, FL, fulfilling a dream.